 **We received a free Elmer’s Early Learners Academy Kit and compensation for this post.
 All opinions are my own honest thoughts about the products used.

-We were sent an awesome craft kit to try the new Elmer’sEarly Learners glue pen and an Elmer’s Early Learners glue stick.
+We were sent an awesome craft kit to try the new Elmer’s Early Learners glue pen and an Elmer’s Early Learners glue stick.
 The box it arrived in was so much fun for the kids to decorate and now it can be used for storing craft supplies.

-I drew a line on a paper plate to represent where the water would be.
-My 2 yr old used the glue stick to add glue on the bottom half of the plate.
-She took small square pieces of blue tissue paper over the glue to create the water.
+For my 2 year old, I drew a wavy line on a paper plate to represent where the water would be.
+She used the triangular shaped glue stick to add glue on the bottom half of the plate, under the wavy line.
+Then, she placed pre-cut square pieces of blue tissue paper over the glue to create the water.

 A little about the Elmer’s Early Learners glue stick and pen:

 They have a unique triangler shape designed specifically for preschool-aged children to help kids develop fine motor skills such as those used for pre-writing.
 Like the motto of our blog, they encourage creativity and imagination.

 They don’t roll away!
 I also love that the cap fits on to the back so it doesn’t get lost….. a problem we often have!
 It goes on purple so the kids can see where they have already placed the glue, but still dries clear.
 My son is in kindergarten and I love that it helps support his daily writing with the tripod grasp.